NordicPlayground/nrf70-wifi-ble-image-transfer-demo/README.md

 uart:~$ wifi_cred auto_connect

 ```
-If nRF7002DK connect with a AP succesfully, the WiFi credentionals will be stored. nRF7002DK will try to reconnect automatically using stored credentionals after device reset.
-A prebuild firware is avaliable in prebuiltFW folder.
+If the nRF7002DK connected with an AP succesfully, the WiFi credentionals will be stored.
+The nRF7002DK will try to reconnect automatically using stored credentionals after a device reset.
 A pre-built fimrware with wifi_cred shell support is avliable here [prebuildtFW/ncs252_wifi_camera_shell_ew24.hex](prebuildtFW/).

 # WiFi Camera Host GUI Application(WiFiCamHost)

 ---

-The WiFICamHost is a python script that can run on any PC to communicate WiFi Camera Device(nRF7002DK+ArducamMegaCamera here) through UDP protocol.
+The WiFICamHost is a python script that can run on any PC to communicate with the WiFi Camera Device(nRF7002DK + ArducamMegaCamera here) through the UDP protocol.
-Ensure you have installed a recent Python version then run the following command to start the application on your PC terminal.
+Ensure you have installed a recent Python version then run the following command to start the application on your PC terminal:

 ```
 cd WiFICamHost